timothypratley/power-turtle/resources/public/lessons/en/advanced/9-conj3.md

 * Has anyone here had a similar experience to Elango learning Clojure?
 * I know I did.
-* What about trying to teach someone else?
+* What about trying to introduce someone to Clojure?

 ---